Here’s how to get the best Wi-Fi for your home

 The fastest home Wi-Fi provider is Optimum, with plans that go up to 8,000 Mbps.

-Most of the fastest Wi-Fi plans are fiber internet with symmetrical download and upload speeds.
-If you need fast internet that can upload images to the cloud, allow quick video editing and support multiple users, then try fast Wi-Fi from AT&T, Frontier, Verizon and Cox with speeds between 2,000 and 7,000 Mbps.
+The fastest Wi-Fi plans are fiber internet with symmetrical download and upload speeds.
+For fast internet that can upload photos to Instagram, support video editing and multiple users, try fast Wi-Fi from AT&T, Frontier and Verizon.

-- A 2,000 Mbps fast Wi-Fi plan can keep a smart home with three to four heavy internet users online without lag
+- A 2,000 Mbps fast Wi-Fi plan can keep a medium-size smart home online without lag

-- If you handle large images, use intricate programs or do a lot of gaming or video editing, a 5,000 Mbps or faster plan may be right for you
+- Uploading large images, or doing a lot of gaming or video editing?
+A 5,000 Mbps or faster plan may be right for you

-- These home Wi-Fi speeds are not necessary for households with light to average internet use
+The fastest home Wi-Fi speeds are not for households with light to average internet use.

 Filter your results: